How To Get Wax Out Of Carpet With One Simple Trick

 Paraffin Wax

-Paraffin is the most common type of wax used.
-Crayon wax, candle wax, and wax cubes come from paraffin wax.
+Paraffin is the most common type of wax, found in crayons, candles, and scented wax melts.
 It contains petroleum and releases benzene under hot temperatures.
+It’s easy to absorb with a towel or paper towel once heated.

 Coconut Wax